raayab/Tournament/README.md

 - The table have a free search input, to allow the user to type a search phrase.
 The table displays only these players that the search phrase is a substring of their name, their id, their level or their score.

 - Players that are suspected of cheating have a clear table indication - the entire row containing the player’s details is “highlighted”.

+## Installing instructions
+You’ll need to have Node >= 8.10.

+1. Clone this repo to your local machine.
+1. In the created folder:
+   1. Run ```npm install```
+   1. Place the server files.

+## Usage
+1. In the created folder:
+   1. Start the server
+   1. Run ```npm start```
+1. Open http://localhost:3000/ to see the app.